VanDenHendeSimon/arduino_project/README.md

 # arduino_project

-arduino project for prototyping class
+memory game that runs on the arduino uno